HL7/davinci-epdx/input/pagecontent/payertopayerbulkexchange.md

 Clients **SHALL** require OAuth client credentials to enable secure access to read and search the Group resources and perform Bulk export operations.
-Access Tokens **SHALL** be required to access the Group resources and and the Bulk export operation.
+Access Tokens **SHALL** be required to access the Group resources and the Bulk export operation.
 Access and Refresh Tokens **SHOULD** be issued to support the client requesting and subsequently retrieving the bulk data response to their request.